litestar-org/litestar/docs/usage/events.rst

 Creating Event Emitters
 -----------------------

-An "event emitter" is a class that inherits from :class:`BaseEventEmitterBackend <litestar.events.BaseEventEmitterBackend>` and implements its abstract methods:
+An "event emitter" is a class that inherits from :class:`BaseEventEmitterBackend <litestar.events.BaseEventEmitterBackend>`, which itself inherits from :obj:`contextlib.AbstractAsyncContextManager`.

-- :meth:`on_startup <litestar.events.BaseEventEmitterBackend.on_startup>`: Called on application startup.
-This method
-  allows for performing any required async setup.
-- :meth:`on_shutdown <litestar.events.BaseEventEmitterBackend.on_shutdown>`: Called on application shutdown.
-This method
-  allows for performing any required async teardown and cleanup.
 - :meth:`emit <litestar.events.BaseEventEmitterBackend.emit>`: This is the method that performs the actual emitting logic.

+Additionally, the abstract ``__aenter__`` and ``__aexit__`` methods from :obj:`contextlib.AbstractAsyncContextManager` must be implemented, allowing the emitter to be used as an async context manager.

-By default Litestar uses the :class:`SimpleEventEmitter <litestar.events.SimpleEventEmitter>`, which offers an in-memory based async queue.
+By default Litestar uses the :class:`SimpleEventEmitter <litestar.events.SimpleEventEmitter>`, which offers an in-memory async queue.

 This solution works well if the system does not need to rely on complex behaviour, such as a retry mechanism, persistence, or scheduling/cron.
 For these more complex use cases, users should implement their own backend